newjersey/navigator.business.nj.gov/content/src/fundings/small-business-fund.md

 ## Eligibility

-- Small businesses must be in operation for at least 1 full year and not-for-profits in operation for at least 3 full years
+- Small businesses must be in operation for at least 1 full year and nonprofits in operation for at least 3 full years
 - The business or nonprofit must not have more than $3M in total revenue

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }